 Mycorrhizal fungi promote many aspects of plant life, in particular improved nutrition, better growth, stress tolerance, and disease resistance.Department of Biology, University of Fribourg, Switzerland

-To see which fertilizer I use and recommend, see my recommended fertilizer page.
+Each fertilizer has different potency, and as a result, different instructions.
+To see the olive tree fertilizers I use and recommend, see my recommended fertilizer page.

 Fourteen of the seventeen essential plant nutrients are obtained from the soil.
 Before a nutrient can be used by plants it must be dissolved in the soil solution.
-Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, SUNY College of Environmental Science and Forestry
+Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, Instructional Support Specialist, Department of Forest and Natural Resources Management

 Need More Help?